numixproject/elegance-colors/README.md

 `button_activebg1=shade;@mode;-10`

 It takes the symbolic color `@mode`, and darkens it by "10".
 You can have a look at the included presets to have more understanding.

+If you want even more customization, you can also include a custom CSS file to override the values in the default template.

+To include a custom CSS file, create a directory under `~/.config/elegance-colors/assets/` and put all required files there.
+Then list the files to be included in the configuration file,

+For example,

+	[Include]
+	include_dir=custom
+	include_css=close.css;switches.css
+	include_files=close.png;on.png;off.png

 ### Troubleshooting